-We have identified steps, as further described below, to remediate the material weaknesses described in this Item 4 and to enhance our overall control environment.
+We have identified steps, as further described below, to remediate the material weakness described in this Item 4 and to enhance our overall control environment.
 We are committed to ensuring that our internal control over financial reporting are designed and operating effectively.
 Our remediation process includes, but is not limited to:

-- Conducting a comprehensive review and assessment of internal control over financial reporting to include the design of general information technology controls in the area of user access provisioning and monitoring controls to enforce appropriate system access and segregation of duties for systems supporting our internal controls processes and financial reporting; - Designing and implementing controls that address the completeness and accuracy of underlying data used in the performance of certain manual controls over accounting transactions and disclosures within revenue and inventory; - Enhancing the design of controls, including the precision of the management review controls relating to key methodologies, assumptions and inputs used in the determination of the fair value of identifiable intangibles and a contingent consideration liability; - Implementing a valuation review checklist that includes specific review attributes to ensure sufficient evidence of an effective review is documented and maintained to support management's conclusions; and - Expanding personnel with appropriate experience to devote sufficient time and resources to our internal controls over fair value measurements.
+- Conducting a comprehensive review and assessment of internal control over financial reporting to include the design of general information technology controls in the area of user access provisioning and monitoring controls to enforce appropriate system access and segregation of duties for systems supporting our internal controls processes and financial reporting; and - Designing and implementing controls that address the completeness and accuracy of underlying data used in the performance of certain manual controls over accounting transactions and disclosures within revenue and inventory.